canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

           --node-metadata='{"user_data": "'"$(base64 user-data.yaml)"'"}'

-View the node pool status in Oracle Cloud by navigating to :guilabel:`Kubernetes Clusters (OKE)` and choose on your cluster, then select :guilabel:`Resources` > :guilabel:`Node pools` and select the latest node pool.
+View the node pool status in Oracle Cloud by navigating to :guilabel:`Kubernetes Clusters (OKE)` and choosing your cluster, then select :guilabel:`Resources` > :guilabel:`Node pools` and select the latest node pool.

 Everything will be running as expected when the :guilabel:`Kubernetes node condition` and :guilabel:`Node state` of all the nodes are labelled :guilabel:`Ready`.